Sailing: 'It's going to be dangerous' - A sneak preview into Team New Zealand's secret America's Cup weapon

 Aaron Young is talking about the AC75, Emirates Team New Zealand's still-secret monohull that will half sail, half fly its way to win, if all goes to plan, the 36th America's Cup in Auckland harbour come March 2021.

-Team NZ's boss Grant Dalton has already warned the 75-footer could roll.
-There's no keel to keep the thing upright and it'll be screaming along at 50 knots (92.6km/h) or more, two metres above the water.
+Team NZ boss Grant Dalton has already warned the 75-footer could roll.
+There's no keel to keep the boat upright and it'll be screaming along at 50 knots (92.6km/h) or more, two metres above the water.
 It'll only take one mistake.

 The trick will be for the 11 crew to keep the boat upright.